If you’re looking to apply for jobs in Europe, you may be wondering if the process is any different from that in the United States or other regions.

 1. Save the file in the desired format

-Ensure you save it in the appropriate file format.
+Check the instructions and save it in the appropriate file format.
 Typically, employers prefer PDF or Word (.docx) files.

 2. Follow employer guidelines